zoe-pith/pith-site/about.md

 title: About
 permalink: /about/
 weight: 1
-published: true
+published: false
 ---

 ## About

-Creating and consuming food is profoundly cathartic and connecting.
-Pith is an eclectic attempt to integrate dining into the realms of art, music, design, and entertainment.
+The food at Pith is seasonal, social, artistic, and collaborative.
+Follow on [Instagram](http://www.instagram.com/pithnyc) to see sample menus, dishes, and more.

 ## Menu